GeppettoJS/backbone.geppetto/README.md

 The factory method does a couple things automatically for you:

-1. Automatically attaches a "close" handler to the view instance.
+1. If you pass a Context constructor function, it automatically attaches a "close" handler to the view instance.
 If you are using a Marionette view, you will already have a close handler.
-So this is really just to support base Backbone Views
+So this is really just to support base Backbone Views.
+If you pass an already-initialized Context object, no functions will be attached, and you are responsible for cleaning up your own events.
 2. Automatically sets the "context" property on the view instance

 **By manually creating a Context**